 It’s okay to serve more than one purpose.

 We often hear about purpose talked about it in a singular way.
 For many of us, this may resonate—we know beyond a shadow of a doubt what drives us and why we find meaning in our work—but that’s not always the case for everyone.
 Perhaps we have many interests and our work roles have evolved and taken many different forms over the years.
-This rings true for today’s guest, Casey Kuktelionis, our Strategic Communication and Public Relations associate and producer of the Accelerate Your Performance podcast.
+This rings true for today’s guest, Casey Kuktelionis, our Strategic Communication associate and podcast producer.
 In this episode, Casey shares how a broader purpose can still drive us and bring us meaning to our roles both in and outside of work.

 This episode addresses questions, such as: